 By Daniel Simkin, IET Research Librarian

-The image above is of Jupiter’s moons observed by Galileo and included in the second edition of the rare book Institutio Astronomica by Pierre Gassendi, published in 1647.
+The image above is of the moon observed by Galileo and included in the second edition of the rare book Institutio Astronomica by Pierre Gassendi, published in 1647.
 The edition held by the IET was printed in London in 1653 by Jacobi Flesher and forms part of the collection of Silvanus P. Thompson purchased in 1917 by the IET.
 Significantly this edition also includes Galileo’s Sidereus nuncius and Johannes Kepler’s Dioptrice, two important works of telescopic astronomy, and is the first publication in England of all three works.

 Institutio Astronomica is based on a series of lectures that Gassendi gave when he was a lecturer in mathematics and is regarded as one of the first modern astronomy textbooks.
 It is divided into three parts, the first discussing the theory of the spheres, the second describing astronomical theory, and the third examining the conflicting ideas of Tycho Brahe and Nicolaus Copernicus.
 Gassendi wrote biographies of Brahe and Copernicus as well as other philosophers and scientists.